PoCInnovation/Workshops/software/10.Neo4j/README.md

 #### Update

-- Create a function `updateBook` which takes as parameters :
+- Create a function `updateBook` which takes as parameters:
   - `id`: book id
   - `bookProperties`: all properties to update, this parameter must be of type `Partial<BooksPropertiesI>` to make the all properties optional.
 Like this, we can update on or more values without problem.